Competitive Summer Program

-Summer programs for high school students can eventually boost a college application profile.
+Summer programs for high school students can eventually boost your overall college application profile.
 But not all summer programs are created equal.
-So how do you choose what you want to invest your energy in over the summer, and how do you get in to a worthwhile, competitive summer program?
-Empowerly is here to help with your summer roadmap!
+So how do you choose what you want to invest your energy in over the summer?
+And how do you get into a competitive summer program that’s worth your while?
+Empowerly is here to help with your summer roadmap to success!

-Most summer programs for high school students are organized and hosted by universities.
+Most competitive summer programs for high school students are organized and hosted by universities.
 Programmatically, you can expect some classroom learning and coursework, and some project-based learning, too.
-Summer research programs provide opportunities for learning how to read peer-reviewed, published scientific research, learning to collect and analyze data.
+Summer research programs provide opportunities for learning how to read peer-reviewed, published scientific research, and learning to collect and analyze data.
 Additionally, these programs will introduce how to use statistical or analytics software specific to the niche industry.
+Students can take a break from the structured routine of classes in order to immerse themselves in a different world.

-These are the most prestigious, selective, and admissions-pack-a-punch summer programs:
+These are the most prestigious, selective, and admissions-pack-a-punch summer programs (in no particular order):

 - Research Science Institute (RSI)… Read Empowerly’s post about RSI